Children with allergies

 Food

-Children with ragweed allergies may also be allergic or sensitive to bananas, melon, chamomile, sunflower seeds and cucumber.
+Children with ragweed allergies may also be allergic or sensitive to bananas, melon, chamomile, sunflower seeds, and cucumber.

 Use a warm compress for relief from your child’s sinus pressure and pain.

-GET OUR POLLEN ALERT APP FOR PEOPLE AND PETS
+GET OUR POLLEN ALERT APP